-In the study, we will focus on how the external MnS consumer can leverage external exposure frameworks (e.g. the CAPIF framework [5]) to access and consume management services with regards to all the stages involved: publishing of new MnS, discovery of MnS and access control for MnS.
+This study will focus on how the external MnS consumer can leverage external exposure frameworks (e.g. the CAPIF framework [5]) to access and consume management services with regards to all the stages involved: publishing of new MnS, discovery of MnS and access control for MnS.

 A MnS can be available (i.e. instantiated, and ready to be exposed) and hence discoverable by internal and external MnS consumers using 3GPP standard as defined in following specifications: